QueenieCplusplus/SSCP_Network/README.md

      Virtual Network Terminal Services:

      virtual network terminal service us a tool frequently used for remote access to server resources, it allows desktop env to exported to a remote workstation for a server.
 Vice versa, It allows users to execute desktop cmd at the remote workstation as though they were sitting at the server terminal interface.

+     such service may provided by VNC. this is an alternative to the SSH/ Telnet.
+     It is recommend to be used due to Auth to user and server.
+(Log & Audit)

   (6) Vendor Backdoors